v81d/Plexiglass-Login/README.md

 ![Screenshot](https://github.com/v81d/Plexiglass-LoginRegister/assets/92650958/779c58a2-4a28-4396-a669-a23067ebdec9)

 "Plexiglass" is a responsive login & register page with a space/glass design.
-It was created purely using HTML, CSS, and JavaScript and works on all devices of a screen width greater than 275px.
+It was created purely using HTML, CSS, and JavaScript and works on all devices with a screen width greater than 275px.

 Additional details: